ravel-net/Faure/README.md

   * `--password`, `-p`: force prompt for PostgreSQL password
   * `--verbosity`, `-v`: set logging output verbosity (debug|info|warning|critical|error)

-For example, to run Faure under `--onlydb` with default database *ravel* and user *ravel*
+For example, to run Fauré under `--onlydb` with default database *ravel* and user *ravel*

     sudo python3 ravel.py --onlydb

-To run Faure under `--onlydb` with other databases and users:
+To run Fauré under `--onlydb` with other databases and users:

     sudo python3 ravel.py --onlydb --db=dbname --user=username --password=password

-## Faure CLI Commands
+## Fauré CLI Commands

-The Faure CLI has a number of commands to monitor and control applications and the network:
+The Fauré CLI has a number of commands to monitor and control applications and the network:

   * `help`: show list of commands
   * `apps`: list discovered applications